 Evening: Old City At Night

 For dinner on your last night, treat yourself to 360 Degrees, a fancy restaurant near the harbour.
+Note: they may close over winter, so best to check in advance.

 After dinner, why not go out into the streets of the Old City for one last wander.
 It is lovely how the stones reflect the street lights at night.